The Art of Writing a CIHR Application

 2. Review the Funding Opportunity for Critical Information

 New applicants to CIHR are often surprised by the amount of information they must digest in order to understand the agency’s “culture” and to feel confident and at ease in completing a CIHR application.
 The biggest hurdle is “where to start?”

 Applicants should always start with the funding opportunity.
 The CIHR funding opportunity contains the “map” that will guide you to important policies and guidelines necessary for the completion of a successful application (and steer you away from those that are not applicable).
 In the funding opportunity details you will find information on the objectives of the funding opportunity, the funds available for the competition, the names of partner organizations, the program or initiative objectives, eligibility requirements, Knowledge Translation requirements, evaluation and review criteria, allowable costs, conditions of funding and specific application requirements, in addition to vital information such as deadline dates and contact information.

 What is more, many of CIHR’s research funding opportunities are complex, and at times the information in a funding opportunity might contradict information or instructions found elsewhere on the website.
 Therefore, it is important to be aware that the information in the funding opportunity supersedes information found elsewhere on the website.
 If you have any questions throughout the application process it is important to contact the appropriate CIHR staff members identified in the “Contacts” section of the funding opportunity.

 - Most of CIHR’s funding opportunities are located in the Funding Opportunities Database.
-To get to the Funding Opportunities Database, click on “Find Funding” in the left-hand navigation lane of the CIHR Home Page.
+To get to the Funding Opportunities Database, click on “Opportunities” in the centre of the CIHR Home Page.